Lydia Griggsby

 Lydia Kay Griggsby (born January 16, 1968) is a United States district judge of the United States District Court for the District of Maryland.
 She is a former Judge of the United States Court of Federal Claims and Chief Counsel for Private and Information Policy for the Senate Judiciary Committee.

-Education and career
+She is the first woman of color to serve as a judge on the United States District Court for the District of Maryland.

+Early life and education

-Griggsby received a Bachelor of Arts degree in 1990 from the University of Pennsylvania.
-She received a Juris Doctor in 1993 from the Georgetown University Law Center.
-She began her legal career as an associate with the law firm of DLA Piper LLP, from 1993 to 1995.
+Griggsby was born and raised in Baltimore, Maryland, and attended the Park School of Baltimore in Baltimore, Maryland.
+Her parents were both educators who graduated from Historically Black Colleges and Universities (HBCUs).
+She received a Bachelor of Arts degree from the University of Pennsylvania in 1990 and a Juris Doctor from the Georgetown University Law Center in 1993.
+She is also a member of Delta Sigma Theta sorority.

+Career

+Griggsby began her legal career as an associate with the law firm of DLA Piper LLP, from 1993 to 1995.
 She served as a trial attorney in the Commercial Litigation Branch of the Civil Division of the United States Department of Justice, from 1995 to 1998.
 She served as an Assistant United States Attorney in the District of Columbia, from 1998 to 2004.
 She worked as Counsel for the United States Senate Select Committee on Ethics, from 2004 to 2005.
 She served as Privacy Counsel for the United States Senate Committee on the Judiciary from 2004 to 2008, and as Chief Counsel for Privacy and Information Policy for senator Patrick Leahy on the same committee until 2014.

-Federal judicial service

-United States Court of Federal Claims service
+Assistant U.S. Attorney service

+Griggsby served as a trial attorney in the Commercial Litigation Branch of the Civil Division of the United States Department of Justice from 1995 to 1998.
+She then served as an Assistant United States Attorney in the District of Columbia from 1998 to 2004.
+Notably, she represented the United States in a Clean Air Act enforcement action against Toyota for violations involving more than two million vehicles sold between 1996 and 1998, helping to secure a settlement that required the company to spend $20 million on cleaner vehicle projects, strengthen emissions compliance, and pay a $500,000 civil penalty.

+After her service as a federal prosecutor, Griggsby worked as Counsel for the United States Senate Select Committee on Ethics from 2004 to 2005.
+She then served as Privacy Counsel for the United States Senate Committee on the Judiciary from 2004 to 2008, and as Chief Counsel for Privacy and Information Policy for Senator Patrick Leahy on the same committee until 2014.
+In that capacity, she was the lead Senate counsel on several pieces of legislation enacted by Congress to reform the Freedom of Information Act, including the OPEN Government Act of 2007 and the OPEN FOIA Act of 2009, as well as on legislation amending the Video Privacy Protection Act.